 What bad looks like What good looks like

-Talks more than listens during development conversations, providing answers rather than exploring the team member’s perspective.
-Listens actively, giving space for employees to reflect and respond, uncovering insights that guide meaningful growth.
+Talks more than listens, providing answers rather than exploring the team member’s perspective.
+Listens actively, giving space for employees to reflect and respond, uncovering insights.

-Focuses exclusively on correcting poor performance, neglecting opportunities to build strengths and potential.
-Balances performance management with development, recognising and nurturing both capabilities and potential.
+Focuses exclusively on correcting poor performance, neglecting strengths and potential.
+Balances performance management with development, nurturing both capabilities and potential.

-Avoids coaching due to time pressures, giving priority to immediate tasks over people’s growth.
-Integrates coaching into daily work, treating development as a core leadership responsibility alongside operational priorities.
+Avoids coaching due to time pressures, prioritizing immediate tasks over growth.
+Integrates coaching into daily work, treating development as a core responsibility.

-Uses a one-size-fits-all approach, failing to adapt to individual learning styles or needs.
-Tailors coaching style to the individual, recognising preferences, motivations, and personal challenges to enhance effectiveness.
+Uses a one-size-fits-all approach, failing to adapt to individual learning styles.
+Tailors coaching style to the individual, recognizing preferences and motivations.

 Provides feedback only when issues arise, often in public or reactive settings.
-Gives regular, timely, and balanced feedback that recognises achievements and guides improvement constructively.
+Gives regular, timely, and balanced feedback that recognizes achievements and guides improvement.

-Expects employees to solve problems without guidance, or conversely, solves problems for them without exploration.
-Guides employees to find their own solutions through questioning, reflection, and collaborative problem-solving.
+Expects employees to solve problems without guidance, or conversely, solves problems for them.
+Guides employees to find their own solutions through questioning and reflection.

-Fails to follow up after coaching sessions, leaving goals unclear and progress unmonitored.
-Sets clear goals and regularly checks in, providing support and accountability to ensure progress and development continuity.
+Fails to follow up after coaching sessions, leaving goals unclear.
+Sets clear goals and regularly checks in, providing support and accountability.

 Relies solely on personal expertise, avoiding learning or feedback on coaching skills.
-Invests in personal development as a coach, learning from others and continuously refining approach to enhance impact.
+Invests in personal development as a coach, continuously refining their approach.

 “A leader is one who knows the way, goes the way, and shows the way.” – John C. Maxwell